comunica/Article-ISWC2018-Resource/content/comparison-tpf-client.md

 One of the goals of Comunica is to replace the TPF client as a more *flexible* and *modular* alternative, with at least the same *functionality* and similar *performance*.
-The fact that Comunica supports multiple heterogeneous interfaces and sources as shown in the previous section validates this flexibility and modularity, as the TPF client only supports querying over TPF entrypoints.
+The fact that Comunica supports multiple heterogeneous interfaces and sources as shown in the previous section validates this flexibility and modularity, as the TPF client only supports querying over TPF interfaces.

 Next to a functional completeness, it is also desired that Comunica achieves similar *performance* compared to the TPF client.
 The higher modularity of Comunica is however expected to cause performance overhead,